 Many retirees are selling their homes and living in caravans due to rising living costs.

 Sometimes they will travel around the country before settling down in a new place.

 Castles are large fortified old buildings and the private homes of a lord or noble.

 Many castles are made with thick vertical outer stone walls surrounded by a water circle called a moat.

-The iconic Cinderella Castle is the fairy tale castle at the centre of Disney theme parks, visited by over 1 million people per year.
+The iconic Cinderella Castle is the fairy tale castle at Disney theme parks, visited by over 1 million people per year.

 Type 6 – Carriage/Coach house

-A carriage house or a coach house is an outbuilding originally built to house horse-drawn carriages.
+A carriage house or a coach house is an outbuilding initially built to house horse-drawn carriages.

 The primarily British term is mews describes a row of stables, usually with carriage houses below and living quarters above.